 A. H. Belo and Belo Corp. have several directors in common.
-Robert W. Decherd serves as the Non-Executive Chairman of the Board, President and Chief Executive Officer of A. H. Belo.
+Robert W. Decherd serves as the Non-Executive Chairman of the Board of Belo and as Chairman of the Board, President and Chief Executive Officer of A. H. Belo.
 Mr. Decherd and Dealey D. Herndon, his sister, serve as directors of A. H. Belo and Belo.
 James M. Moroney III, Executive Vice President of A. H. Belo and the Publisher and Chief Executive Officer of The Dallas Morning News, is their second cousin.
 Mr. Moroney also serves as a director of Belo.
 In addition, the management and directors of both companies own common stock in both companies.
-This ownership overlap and these common directors face decisions that could have different implications for A. H. Belo and Belo.
+This ownership overlap and these common directors could create, or appear to create, potential conflicts of interest when A. H. Belo's and Belo's management and directors face decisions that could have different implications for A. H. Belo and Belo.
 For example, potential conflicts of interest could arise in connection with the resolution of any dispute between A. H. Belo and Belo regarding the terms of the agreements governing the Distribution and the relationship between, as well as other agreements between, A. H. Belo and Belo.